 Malting Barley Characteristics for Craft Brewers also makes call for more “flavour.”
 This is important because it signals that flavour matters, and that craft brewers need and expect flavour to be part of the larger conversation about malting barley.
 Echoing ancient times, malting becomes a true craft again in the hands of The Swaen.

-The Future of Malting
+The future of malting

 Modern barley breeding continues to focus on agronomic properties like disease resistance, yield improvement and extract potential.
 However, the resurgent interest in craft malting points towards dual paths forward.
 As engineering and science push large-scale malting towards ever greater productivity and consistency, the timeless appeal of small-batch artisan malt will continue influencing specialty brewing.
 The futures of industrial efficiency and craft quality both have roots in the rich history of malting.